Get ready to become an award-winning surf photographer. Learn how to shoot surfing and wave riding. Explore our beginner's guide to surf photography.

 The context matters - the surroundings, the obstacles, the landscape, and even the weather conditions.

-You might struggle with underwater surf photography because it can be extremely difficult at first.
+You might struggle with underwater surf photography because it can initially be extremely difficult.
 But shooting the surf in the lineup is not an impossible mission.

 That is why you need to study, explore the work of some of the world's greatest surf photographers, and find inspiration for your frames.